jzfeathe/project-3/entertainment.md

 # Summarizations

-A good way of starting is by checking how strongly all variables are correlated to the response variable of interest.
-I created a correlation matrix using the `cor` function and sorted the absolute values of the output to get a convenient tibble of descending correlation values.

-From here, we can look at a correlation plot of the chosen variables to see if multicollinearity exists between any of the variables.
-Using `corrplot`, we can see that the variables `n_unique_tokens` and `n_tokens_content` have a strong negative correlation of -0.73.
-There is an extremely strong positive correlation of 0.93 between `n_unique_tokens` and `n_non_stop_unique_tokens` – we will try dropping `n_unique_tokens` from the dataset and reassessing.
-We can see in the new `corrplot` that multicollinearity has been minimized as desired.

 We can analyze a few of the variables by plotting them against `shares`.
 If we create a scatter plot of `num_imgs` by `shares`, we can see an outlier when `num_imgs` = 1.
 Let’s remove that.